-For the more than 25 million Americans with bladder control loss, leaving their comfort zone can be a daunting thought.
+For the more than 25 million Americans with bladder leaks, leaving their comfort zone can be a daunting thought.
 It doesn’t have to be this way.
 With preparation and the right know-how, the anxious and uncomfortable feelings can be eliminated.

 Imagine forgoing a golfing trip with your buddies or missing your favorite niece’s graduation because you will be in a situation where there may not be restrooms in sight.
 This is what many people with urinary incontinence and overactive bladder do.
 There are steps to take before your trip so that you are prepared for these situations.